 If you’re considering cancelling, it’s important to make sure you’re doing so for the right reasons – as changing your existing policy or taking out an additional policy might be preferable in your circumstances.
 Many life insurance policies allow you to increase your cover after certain life events – like becoming a parent or taking on a mortgage – but you should look up the specifics in your policy documents.

 11. Can I have more than one life insurance policy?

 Yes, you can have more than one life insurance policy.
 If you already have a policy but realise you need more cover as your life has changed, it can sometimes be preferable to take out an additional policy to cover the gap – as opposed to cancelling your existing policy and taking out a new one to cover everything.
 This is because life insurance gets more expensive as you get older or as your health changes.
 You might be better off keeping your existing policy, with lower monthly payments, so you’ll only need to cover a smaller amount a new, higher rate.

 12. How does a joint life insurance policy work?

 A joint life insurance policy is one that covers two people (or two 'lives', as it'll probably be referred to in the policy documents).
 It will pay out if one of the two people dies.
 It’s generally designed to cover a couple – so one partner is financially protected if the other dies.
 Bear in mind that a joint policy usually ends after the first death; after which, the surviving partner would no longer be covered with life insurance.
 Read more about different types of life insurance.

 13. Does life insurance always pay out?

-Yes, if you die while you’re insured and you were honest about your health when you applied.
-It won’t pay out if die after your policy term, after cancelling the policy, or after missing payments (in which case, your insurer will cancel the policy).
+Yes, your life insurance will pay out if you die while you’re insured and you were honest about your health when you applied.
+It won't pay out if you die after your policy term, after cancelling the policy, or after missing payments (in which case, your insurer will cancel the policy).
 It might not pay out if you meet an exclusion.